ashutoshmjain/gita/src/ananta.md

 >
 > And the one who dispels all illusions is auspicious.

 It is in this spirit, with hands folded, and being aware of the infinite expanse of her creations, I present my humble submission `Mathura` - a historical narrative that investigates the time, and situations when humanity first discovered the "written word" as a medium to preserve knowledge.
+But more importantly, it understood what the knowledge is ...

 ~ashutosh~